LexBorisoff/web-cli/README.md

 ### _Usage_

-This option depends on the `browser` option or generated config.
+This option relies on the provided `browser` option or generated config.

 - If the `browser` option is not provided, the CLI will use the config's **_default browser_** (see how it is determined in [_browsers configuration_](#browsers-configuration)).
 - If the `browser` option is not provided and there is no browser config, the query will not be opened.